umrlastig/tracklib/README.md

 ### Prepare data

 Loading data from a GPX file, transform the geographic coordinates in a local projection and display the track.
-Then computing the local speed
+Then computing the local speed.

 ```python
 from tracklib.core.ObsTime import ObsTime